florianleon/node-red-contrib-rituals/README.md

 ## Disclaimer

+This is primarily a personal project created for my own use.
+While I'm happy to share it with the community, please note that:
+- Maintenance and updates are not guaranteed
+- Support may be limited
+- Breaking changes may occur without notice

-Unofficial project, not affiliated with Rituals Cosmetics.
+This is an unofficial project and is not affiliated with or endorsed by Rituals Cosmetics.